hdsdi3g/linux-springboot-packager/README.md

 By default, the service run will need a valid `application.yml` and `log4j2.xml`.
 Samples/examples are provided.

-Actually, Liquibase is not managed, and Windows builds don't support logback/log4j automatic switch as Linux does. `log4j.xml` still is here the only option now.
+Actually, Windows builds don't support logback/log4j automatic switch as Linux does. `log4j.xml` still is here the only option now.

 ### Install the EXE files